StrixSC/Sketches/README.md

 TODO:

 - [ ] Convert to Typescript
+- [ ] Add READMEs to all the folders
 - [ ] Finish Solar System   (25%)
 - [ ] Finish Crosshair      (50%)
 - [ ] Finish Physics engine (25%)